micahflee/hacks-leaks-and-revelations/README.md

 All of the source code in this repository is licensed [GPLv3](./LICENSE).

-All text in this repository is licensed [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All of the human language text in this repository is licensed [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).